jbagatta/johnny-cache/README.md

 ## Features

-- **Configurable Data Store / Message Broker**:
+- **Configurable Data Store / Message Broker**
     - Can use Redis or Nats for distributed locking/caching
     - Can use Redis or Nats as the underlying message broker
+- **Real-time Eventing**
-- **Real-time Eventing**: Notifies waiting processes when cached items are ready (or when the build process errored) - supports timeouts
+    - Notifies waiting processes when cached items are ready (or when the build process errored)
+    - Supports timeouts
+- **L1 Cache Support**
-- **L1 Cache Support**: Optional local in-memory cache with automatic invalidation
+    - Optional local in-memory cache with automatic invalidation
+- **Expiry Policies**
-- **Expiry Policies**: Configurable sliding or absolute expiry times
+    - Configurable sliding or absolute expiry times
+- **Exactly-Once Processing**
-- **Exactly-Once Processing**: Guarantees that expensive computations are performed exactly once across distributed processes
+    - Guarantees that expensive computations are performed exactly once across distributed processes
+- **Strongly-Typed**
-- **Type-Safe**: Written in TypeScript with full generic type support
+    - Written in TypeScript with full generic type support

 ## Architecture